stevenasimpson/Cloud-based-Shell-Matching-Game/README.md

 2. An EC2 Flask/Gunicorn API server for handling database requests
 3. A MySQL RDS server for handling data storage

+## App Access

+Assuming the current implementation is still running using an active AWS Learner Lab instance, accessing the web application is straight-forward.

+The IP address of the webpage can be found in the EC2 Instances dashboard, under public IPv4 address for the _shell_game_webserver_.

 ## App Setup